CISNA is the largest member organization of accredited Islamic schools in the world.

 CISNA Accreditation provides a means to review and evaluate all aspects of a school’s program with an Islamic lens.
 The accreditation process is based on rigorous standards and measures a school’s progress towards continuous improvement.
 CISNA began providing accreditation services in 2012.

-CISNA has accreditation partnerships with Cognia (formerly AdvancEd) and New England Association of Schools and Colleges (NEASC) and is recognized by the New York State Department of Education (the largest in the US) as an accrediting agency.
+CISNA is the lead accreditor in a partnership with Cognia, an international agency accrediting schools in 90 countries!
+CISNA schools can now apply for accreditation with CISNA and receive dual accreditation with COGNIA.
+CISNA is also recognized by the New York State Department of Education (the largest in the US) as an accrediting agency.

 Accreditation is a must for any private institution that wishes to remain competitive and maintain a legitimate reputation.
 Today’s parents are asking more questions about accreditation than ever before.
 School accreditation provides a national protocol for schools committed to systemic, systematic, and sustainable continuous improvement.
 The process supports, enhances, and stimulates growth and improvement throughout the school.
 It requires that a school focus on continual improvement of programs, services, and teacher quality through regular evaluation, data analysis, professional development, and long-range strategic planning.
 The accreditation process examines the whole institution—the program, the cultural context, and the community of stakeholders—to determine how well the parts work together to meet the needs of learners.
 While the accreditation standards of a state or regional agency address general areas of institutional quality, the CISNA standards address all areas through an Islamic lens and the process focuses on the spiritual life of the school.